calebephrem/ultimate-git-extension-pack/README.md

-# 🧩 Git Essentials Pack for VS Code
+# 🧩 Git Ultimate Pack for VS Code

 Level up your Git game with this curated extension pack — built for developers who love clean commits, smart reviews, and visual clarity.
 Whether you're solo-building or collaborating across continents, this pack brings together the tools that make Git feel intuitive, intelligent, and even fun.